bolyachevets/sbc-connect-common/nuxt/layers/core/README.md

 # Nuxt 3 Core Layer - SBC Connect Common

+> [!IMPORTANT]
+> All new projects should use the layer at the [nuxt-v2 branch](https://github.com/bcgov/sbc-connect-common/tree/nuxt-v2).

+> This branch only supports:
+   - Nuxt v3.15.4, Nuxt/i18n v8.5.6, due to breaking changes in Nuxt v3.16+
+   - Nuxt UI v2.22.0.
+For Nuxt UI v3+, please use the [nuxt-v2 branch](https://github.com/bcgov/sbc-connect-common/tree/nuxt-v2)

 This layer was created to enhance developer experience when creating BCROS/SBC applications.

 Included are items such as:

-- The BC Gov color theme
+- The BC Gov colour theme
 - BCSans fonts
 - BC favicon
 - BC Gov logos